42 Entertainment

 42 Entertainment is an American company based in Burbank which specializes in creating and producing alternate reality games (ARGs).
 The company was founded in 2003 as an independently owned, creative content and interactive agency under the name 4orty 2wo Entertainment.
 The company started with a nine-person management team and was originally based in Emeryville, California.
-It produces alternate reality games, including campaigns for Xbox and PS3 titles, the movie The Dark Knight, and the Nine Inch Nails Year Zero album.
+It produced several alternate reality games between 2004 and 2014, as well as campaigns for the movie The Dark Knight, and the Nine Inch Nails Year Zero album.

 History

 Pre-founding

 While the company did not officially launch until 2003, many of those who would become the management team were involved with creating and producing "The Beast" for Warner Brothers to promote the Steven Spielberg film A.I.
 The project was developed by Microsoft.